Tomato, Tomahto, Tomate: Do Multilingual Language Models Understand Based on Subword-Level Semantic Concepts?: Results and Analysis

 \subsection{Eliminating the Confounding Effect of Embedding Parameters}

 While applying the SG, the number of the word embedding parameters is also reduced by the same degree.
-Does the changes on effectiveness truly reflect the semantic grouping, or that any form of word emebdding parameters reduction have the same effect?
+Do the changes on effectiveness truly stem from the semantic grouping, or any form of word embedding parameters reduction have the same effect?
 To address the concern, we apply SG on word embeddings with reduced embedding dimension via the dimension reduction (DR) operation, to see whether the effectiveness diminishes as the embedding parameters are reduced.
 We first show that SG maintains the same level of effectiveness on the reduced dimensions.
 Moreover, while the embedding dimension has reached its limit, SG could further push down the overall word embedding parameters to a level that could not be achieved by reducing the word embedding dimension alone.

-\parheader{SG maintain same level of effectiveness with reduced embedding dimensions} \autoref{fig:3dim} shows the results of SG with three word embedding dimensions $d \in \{768, 128, 32\}$, with both CLSA and continual pretraining applied.
-While DR reduces the effectiveness of the mLM with full vocabulary, the slope of the curve flattens as the dimension reduces, indicating less relative performance drop on the downstream tasks at lower embedding dimension $d$.
-Speicifically, the SG results on embedding dimension $d=32$ is on par and even outperform the results on the initial dimension $d=768$ as vocabulary size reaches 5\%.
-These results show that the effect of SG is largley independent from the embedding parameters.
+\parheader{SG maintains the same level of effectiveness with reduced embedding dimensions} \autoref{fig:3dim} shows the results of SG with three word embedding dimensions $d \in \{768, 128, 32\}$, with both CLSA and continual pretraining applied.
+While DR reduces the effectiveness of the mLM with full vocabulary, the slope of the curve flattens as the dimension reduces, indicating less relative effectiveness drop on the downstream tasks at lower embedding dimension $d$.
+Specifically, the SG results on embedding dimension $d=32$ is on par and even outperform the results on the initial dimension $d=768$ as vocabulary size reaches 5\%.
+These results show that the effect of SG is largely independent from the embedding parameters.

 \parheader{SG achieves lower number of embedding parameters beyond dimension reduction} Apart from the above observation, \autoref{fig:hidden-dim-vs-vocab} unites the results of SG at embedding dimension $d=32$ and DR from the perspective of the total number of word embedding parameters (x-axis).
 The \browncolor lines show the DR results of reducing the embedding dimension $d$ from $768$ to $\{2, 8, 32, 128\}$ with the vocabulary untouched, yielding to embedding parameters ratio of \{0.3\%, 1.0\%, 4.2\%, 17\%\}.
-With DR, the performance on all downstream tasks is largely preserved until dimension $d=32$ and drop sharply once the dimension falls beneath it, indicating that saving the embedding parameters via dimension reduction has reach its limit.
+With DR, the effectiveness on all downstream tasks is largely preserved until dimension $d=32$ and drop sharply once the dimension falls beneath it, indicating that saving the embedding parameters via dimension reduction has reach its limit.